 Some advice:

-BE CAREFUL WITH LABELS. express deep differences among denominations.
+BE CAREFUL WITH LABELS.
+Most faiths, Christianity included, express deep differences among denominations.
 Don’t assume that the label “Christian” carries with it a long set of beliefs; people’s beliefs vary greatly, even within a denomination.
 Ask what tradition people follow or describe their specific beliefs and practice.

 AVOID JARGON, BUT LEARN WHAT IT MEANS.
 Journalists must contend with a dizzying array of structures, hierarchy and titles among Christian denominations.
 Then, they must translate the jargon into understandable language for readers/viewers and listeners.
 Some denominations, such as the Roman Catholic Church and the United Methodist Church, have a strict hierarchy, ranging from the head of the church (the pope or a bishop) down to the congregational level.
 Many, such as the Southern Baptist Convention or United Church of Christ, are congregationally governed, with a national body that issues guidelines but can’t enforce them.
 Most journalists bypass denominational meetings in favor of enterprise reporting or issue stories.
 Occasionally, denominational gatherings make big news.
 If you cover one, learn the issues and the jargon so you can clearly interpret the impact or importance of the event.